Extensive Range

 How Should I Prepare Keemun Loose Leaf Tea?

 Keemun loose leaf tea is best made with freshly boiled water, preferably filtered or bottled.
-If using a teapot, first fill it halfway with hot water to warm it through, then carefully dispose of the water.
-Use one rounded teaspoon per person and allow the leaves to steep for 2-3 minutes, although you can steep for slightly longer without negatively affecting the flavour of the tea.
-Allow the leaves to brew at around 90-95°C. Keemun tea is usually enjoyed as a black tea, however you can also add milk to taste.
+If using a teapot, first fill it halfway with hot water to warm it through, then carefully pour the water away.
+Use one rounded teaspoon per person and allow the leaves to steep for 2 to 3 minutes, although you can steep for slightly longer without negatively affecting the flavour of the tea.
+Brew the leaves at around 90 to 95°C. Keemun tea is usually enjoyed black, although milk can also be added to taste.

 Where Can I Buy the Best Keemun Tea?

-If you’re looking for the best Keemun loose leaf tea, Tea-Direct has a fine, high quality variety available, along with a selection of wonderful Keemun blended teas.
+If you’re looking for high-quality Keemun loose leaf tea, there are fine Keemun varieties available along with a selection of excellent Keemun blended teas.